Dental Emergency Spanish Fort AL

 Selecting Healthy Beverages

 What we choose to drink is about as important as what we choose to eat.
-When you want a drink considering consuming a beverage that has nutritional value like water, fruits and vegetable juices and milk.
-Water by itself has its own benefits.
+When you want a drink consider consuming a beverage that has nutritional value like water, fruit and vegetable juices, and milk.
+Water by itself has its benefits.
 Water can increase your nutritional intake while also helping to reduce tooth decay.
 Water (not all water is created equal) contains fluoride.
 Water also assists with maintaining a healthy weight and enhancing cognition in children and teens.

 Down by the Bay